-Archangel, Seraphim, cherubim, guardians, protectors, and messages they are all angelic, winged and spiritual beings having never been incarnate in a physical body.
+Archangel, Seraphim, cherubim, guardian angels, protectors, and spiritual messengers are all angelic, winged and energetic vibrations having never been incarnate in a physical body.
 Archangel means “chief angel”.
 Saint Michael is the only Archangel specifically mentioned in the bible.
-It’s possible that Michael is the most popular Byzantine Icon of a Guardian Angel and principle messenger of God.
+It’s possible that Michael is the most popular Byzantine Icon of all Guardian Angels and principle messenger of God.

 Seraphim and cherubim are called the burning ones in the Old Testament appearing to the prophet Isaiah.
 They are described as six-winged beings that fly around the Throne of God crying “holy, holy, holy”.
 When we say “Holy, holy, holy, Lord God almighty” we are honoring the angelic glory of God announced to the whole earth.